deadfry42/rubylox/README.md

 # request
-pls add linux support to roblox - it would make my life 1000 times easier (i'm doing this on mac)
+pls add linux support to roblox - it would make my life 1000 times easier (i'm doing this on macbook and my workflow would definetly skyrocket if I could work on my pc (not that I hate macos, its just more convenient to be able to do it on a bigger screen at home))